SwitchSystems/PrecisionMaths/README.md

 ## Licence

-This library is (c) Switch Systems Ltd and is licenced under the [Mozilla Public License 2.0](https://www.mozilla.org/MPL/2.0/).
+This library is copyright 2014, 2015 Switch Systems Ltd and is licenced under the [Mozilla Public License 2.0](https://www.mozilla.org/MPL/2.0/).

 ## Number Class